bholloway/resolve-url-loader/readme.md

 * `fail` Syntax or source-map errors will result in an error.

-* `directory` An optional directory (or Array of directories) outside which file search should not continue.
-Where omitted the `process.cwd()` is used and should be sufficient for regular use cases.
-Relative paths are resolved with respect to `process.cwd()`.
+* `directory` An optional directory which limits file search.
+Relative paths are permitted.
+Where omitted the `process.cwd()` is used and should be sufficient for most use cases.

+Note that query parameters take precedence over programmatic parameters.

 ## How it works

-The incoming source-map is used to resolve the original file.
-This is necessary where there was some preceding transpile step such as SASS.
-A [rework](https://github.com/reworkcss/rework) process is then run on incoming `css`.
+A [rework](https://github.com/reworkcss/rework) process is run on incoming CSS.

 Each `url()` statement that implies an asset triggers a file search using node `fs` operations.
-The search begins relative to the original file and usually the asset is found immediately.
+The asset should be relative to the original source file that was transpiled.
+This file is determined by consulting the incomming source-map at the point of the `url()` statement.

+Usually the asset is found relative to the original source file.
 However in some cases there is no immediate match (*cough* bootstrap *cough*) and we so we start searching both deeper and shallower from the starting directory.

-The search will continue while within the project directory and until a `package.json` or `bower.json` file is encountered or where it breaks of all `directory` paths.
+The search will always continue to full depth, however shallower paths must be limited to avoid the whole file system from being considered.
+Shallower paths will be considered while within the `directory` path until a `package.json` or `bower.json` file is encountered.

-If the asset is not found then the `url()` statement will not be updated.

-As a whole the plugin will not operate when:
+If the asset is not found then the `url()` statement will not be updated with a Webpack module-relative path.
+However if the `url()` statement has no source-map `source` information the loader will fail.

- * input source-map sources cannot be found relative to some consistent project path, or;
+The loader will also fail when input source-map `sources` cannot all be resolved relative to some consistent path within `directory`.
- * input source-map does not contain filename information at url() declarations